BhanuRNagpure/BhanuRNagpure/README.md

 - 👋 Hi, I’m @BhanuRNagpure
 - 👀 I’m interested in ...
 Android development and programming
-- 🌱 I’m currently learning ... cpp
+- 🌱 I’m currently learning ...
+Machine learning and concepts of programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
 BhanuRNagpure/BhanuRNagpure is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.